We show you how you can get to your destination during the closure of the suburban train tunnel from June 23rd to August 5th 2018.

 The S4 line runs the Kronberg – Frankfurt Main Station (underground) and the Frankfurt Main Station (aboveground) route (from 05:00 to 22:00) and (from 22:00 to 05:00) respectively, every 30 minutes.
 The S4 line additionally runs the Frankfurt South – Langen route from Monday to Saturday in order to run this route alternately with the S3 and S4, which run as usual every 15 minutes.

-During nighttime, there won’t be a stop at Frankfurt-Niederrad Station due to a track renewal.
 Between Frankfurt and Offenbach, regional trains as well as the S1 line are available as an alternative.
-As an exception, passengers with a valid RMV-ticket for this route may use the ICE trains between Frankfurt and Hanau.
+As an exception, passengers with a valid RMV-ticket for this route may use the ICE trains between Frankfurt and Hanau during the tunnel closure.

-The S9 line runs between Wiesbaden and Frankfurt Main Station (aboveground) and also between Hanau and Frankfurt-Mühlberg every half an hour.
-There is a connection in Frankfurt-Mühlberg to the tram lines to Frankfurt downtown, as well as an alternative bus to Frankfurt South.
-There is also a shuttle bus that runs directly without stopover between Offenbach West and the Frankfurt Airport, Terminal 1.
+The S9 line runs between Wiesbaden and Frankfurt Main Station (aboveground) and also between Hanau and Offenbach Kaiserlei (from June 23rd to July 15th) or between Hanau and Frankfurt-Mühlberg (from July 16th to August 5th).
+There is a connection in Frankfurt-Mühlberg to the tram lines towards Frankfurt’s downtown area.
+From Offenbach-Kaiserlei, an alternative bus runs to Konstablerwache.
+There is also a shuttle bus that runs directly without stopover between Offenbach Ost and the Frankfurt Airport, Terminal 1.

 The subway line U2 (Südbahnhof – Bad Homburg- Gonzenheim) runs from Monday to Saturday continuously with three-wagons subway trains.
 On Sunday and holidays, the three-wagon subway trains are available starting at about 12:00.
 The U2, together with the lines U1, U3 and U8 connects the Frankfurt South Station (Südbahnhof) with the central transfer station Willy-Brandt-Platz and Hauptwache every minute.